Sign In

 previous round are debated and scrutinized

-In a group of 5, you can't be drowned out.
-Your perspective gets genuine consideration.
+In a group of 5, every perspective gets genuine consideration.
+Hidden agreement needs every voice to surface.

-To become consensus, an idea must survive scrutiny from many independent groups.
+An idea must survive independent scrutiny from many groups.
+What emerges isn't popular — it's durable.

-Champions can be challenged.
-New ideas can dethrone old ones.
-The collective position updates.
+New ideas can challenge old ones.
+The collective understanding updates as the group evolves.

 each layer distills further and the